roto93/react-native-neat-date-picker/README.md

 <hr>

+## **New Update**
+Changed the output format.<br> Now you can get both JS Date object and formatted date string like 2022-02-14 or 20220214 from the output.<br>
+The date string format can be specified.

 ## **Limitation**

 This package is not for web.
 It is okay to use on web but there might be some problems.